 User Experience and Integrations

-Mailock integrates with Microsoft Outlook and Unipass ID, making it ideal for financial services professionals.
+Mailock integrates with Microsoft Outlook and Unipass ID, making it a strong fit for many financial services workflows.

 Recipients can read messages without creating an account.
-This reduces barriers and improves engagement, particularly for customer communications.
+That reduces barriers and can improve engagement, particularly for customer communications.

-Recipients can also send 5 free secure emails per month, protected using the same AES-256 encryption - helping them respond securely without needing a paid plan.
+Recipients can also use a free Mailock account to send a limited number of secure emails, protected using the same AES-256 encryption, so they can respond securely without needing a paid plan.

 Customer Support and Pricing